phscott99/FluxPump/readme.md

 Make sure the paths to each of these executables are included in the PATH environment variables to ensure they can be accessed by VSCode.

-### Custom Tasks
+### Static Libraries

-Static libraries (such as arm_cortexM4lf_math used for fast trig functions) are not currently supported by the *Stm32-for-vscode* extension.
-The current workaround is the modified makefile *STM32MakeWithLibs.make* which has the neccessary linker commands manually added to include the libraries required.
-To build using this modified makefile, run the tasks "Build STM32 project with Libraries" or "Build and flash to an STM32 platform with Libraries", listed in ~/.vscode/tasks.json .
+The static library arm_cortexM4lf_math is used for fast trig functions as part of the CMSIS DSP library.
+And must be added to the STM32-for-VSCode.config.yaml file to ensure proper compilation without errors.